Scottish Terrier Health Issues

 Scottish Terriers are predisposed to several health conditions including bladder cancer, von Willebrand disease, Scotty cramp.
 Understanding these risks allows you to screen early, prevent where possible, and catch problems before they become emergencies.

-With a typical weight of 18-22 lbs and lifespan of 12 yrs, the Scottish Terrier requires thoughtful care tailored to their specific breed characteristics.
+Weighing around 18-22 lbs and lifespan of 12 yrs, the Scottish Terrier benefits from care tailored to its physical and behavioral profile.
 Living with a Scottish Terrier means adapting to a moderate-energy companion that thrives on structure, appropriate exercise, and attentive health monitoring.

 Genetic Screening